-- Walking boots with suitable ankle support that have been worn-in prior to the trek, and which are waterproof.
+- Trekking boots /shoes with suitable ankle, support that has been warm-in prior to the trek, and which are waterproof.

 - Trainer or casual shoes, for trekking and/or for travelling.

 - Gaiters, in case of rain or snow

 - Pair sandal

 - Loose, casual trousers for trekking.

 - Long skirts for women as an alternative to trousers.

 - Heavyweight pants for high elevations (not for the short trek)

 - Selection of T-shirts, and long-sleeved shirts, preferably not cotton.

 - Warm shirt, possibly fleeces, for colder areas.